Benzodiazepine Addiction Treatment

 - Benzodiazepine addiction statistics show that overdose deaths involving these drugs have been increasing since 2002.
 Most of these were combinations with opioids.

 - Xanax is the most commonly abused benzodiazepine by teens.
-In recent years, abuse of these drugs has decreased among eighth graders, but has increased slightly among tenth and twelfth graders.
+In recent years, abuse of these drugs has decreased among eighth-graders but has increased slightly among tenth and twelfth graders.

-Symptoms and Diagnosis of Benzodiazepine Addiction
+Signs and Symptoms of Benzodiazepine Addiction

-Symptoms of addiction to benzodiazepine include those that are characteristic of other types of addiction.
+Symptoms of benzodiazepine addiction include those that are characteristic of other types of addiction.
 Someone with benzodiazepine dependence will use the drug often and in increasingly larger doses as they develop a tolerance.
-They may try to stop using or limit use of the drug but without success.
+They may try to stop using or limit their use of the drug but without success.
 They will always be thinking about and trying to get the next dose.
 This addiction also causes withdrawal when a person tries to stop using it.

 There are also noticeable signs of abuse of benzodiazepines, including drowsiness, confusion, impaired thinking, lethargy, poor coordination, and slurred speech.
 As depressants, these drugs cause effects similar to alcohol.
 Someone abusing benzodiazepines may seem intoxicated: more outwardly gregarious and cheerful, but then stumbling, slurring their words, and confused with higher doses.
-Signs of using higher doses of benzodiazepines and long term effects of this abuse include:
+Signs of using higher doses of benzos and long term effects of this abuse include:

 - Impaired reflexes